Teaching Your Child How To Be Good With Money - What Are Your Options?

 The programme was launched in schools in 2018 and has been very successful.
 There are over 400 New Zealand primary schools using MoneyTime (as of May 2020).
 Buoyed by the success in schools, we’ve launched a home version to allow more Kiwi kids access to this important life changing information.
 We believe this is another important step towards achieving our goal of financially educating a whole generation of Kiwis.

-The programme is valued at $89 per child but for a limited time, you can purchase any of our annual subscription packages for 25% off using the promo code 7D347X7 at check out.
+The programme is valued at $89 per child.
+For a limited time, you can purchase any of our annual subscription packages for 25% off using promo code 7D347X7 at checkout.
+Click below to learn more.